Hearing Scheduled for Rep. Torpey’s Angel Tax Credit Incentive

 Kansas City, a portion of which is within Torpey’s district, will, he said, potentially benefit slightly more because Kansas has already implemented a similar piece of legislation.
 He said the bill is a top priority for Kansas City Mayor Sly James, who will be attending the committee meeting Tuesday.

-House Speaker Tim Jones, R-110, said he and former representative and minority leader Mike Talboy, co-sponsored the same bill last year.
+House Speaker Tim Jones, R-Eureka, said he and former minority leader Mike Talboy co-sponsored the same bill last year.

 “This is a bill that has broad bipartisan support across the entire state of Missouri, and I continue to support it wholeheartedly,” Jones said.